nngabe/roma/README.md

-# ROMA: Renormalized Operators with Coupled Attention
+# ROMA: Renormalized Operators with Multiscale Attention

 This repository contains an implementation of a multiscale operator learning framework for modelling and forecasting complex social systems.
 The framework learns multiscale dynamics and forecasts the evolution of a complex system given an initial adjacency matrix $A^{(0)}$ and history of the system.
 See figure below for illustration and full slides for details. [[slides](https://www.dropbox.com/scl/fi/2py8doe6gaqjwv9g6pcuw/Multiscale_operator_learning_for_social_dynamics.pdf?rlkey=1ljnspm5zjjvnc9mn66qfcvm6&dl=0)]